paulross/cpip/docs/doc_src/tutorial/index.rst

 CPIP Tutorials
 **************

-Various Tutorials on how to use CPIP.
+This describes various tutorials on how to use CPIP.

 Contents: